alabi4good/chatBotAI/README.md

 ## Code Details

 Angular version used is Angular 20, I also used Angular material.
-I am using HuggingFace inference API for the AI API.
-To run the App locally, make sure Run npm install to install all dependencies
+I am using Puter.js as my AI API as it does not require any backend set up, no API keys or tokens which makes it perfect for this demo.
+I was using Hugging faces initially but it requires the need for authentication via tokens and i dont have back end support to save or retrieve these tokens from the API and its not the best practise to save our tokens locally in UI code.
+Hence, i adopted puter.js which does not require any authentication and perfect for this demo.
+To run the App locally, make sure you have node 20 installed on your local machine and Run npm install to install all dependencies.